 God uses support-raising to disciple both the giver and the goer.
 We should never fear the opportunity to grow in grace and godliness, nor to offer the same opportunity to others.

-Over the past four years at Reaching & Teaching, I’ve observed that fear of support-raising is the number one reason qualified workers have stopped the application process.
+Over the past seven years at Reaching & Teaching, I’ve observed that fear of support-raising is the number one reason qualified workers have stopped the application process.
 Of course, we rest in the Lord’s sovereignty over all things.
-But I wrote this so that it would never happen again, so that we wouldn’t lose prospective missionaries over unfounded and unbiblical fears.
+But I wrote this that prospective missionaries might not shrink back from support-based ministry over unfounded fears.